Peliha-ip/Vanilla-Expansion-Mod/README.md

 # Vanilla-Expansion-Mod
 Here's the mod that compiles all of my mods and combines them into one.
 Can make interactions that wouldn't be possible with them on their own.

+This mod is a bundle of:
+- Shellfish Reigns
+- Borrowed Bonds
+- Tusk Carnival
+- The Cold Above
+- Jurassic Pandemonium
+- Profound Configuration
+- End Colonialism